tallforasmurf/CHIP8IDE/readme.md

 ### Undocumented Instructions

-The original documentation for CHIP-8 (the VIP manual and the BYTE article, included with this distibution, and issue 1 of VIPER) all omit to mention three instructions which were supported by the system: shift-left, shift-right, and exclusive-or of machine registers.
+There are three original sources of documentation for CHIP-8: the VIP manual, the BYTE article, and issue 1 of *VIPER*.
+All omit to mention three instructions which were supported by Weisenbecker's emulator code: shift-left, shift-right, and exclusive-or of machine registers.

-It is impossible to know if the omission was a mistake, or perhaps these were added in a last-minute update before the VIP shipped.
+It is impossible to know if that omission was intentional or a mistake.
+Perhaps the instructions were added in a last-minute update before the VIP shipped.

-At any rate, they were soon discovered by fans who reverse-engineered the 512-byte machine language emulator program just out of curiosity.
+At any rate, they were soon discovered by fans who reverse-engineered the 512-byte machine language emulator program out of curiosity.
 The first description of the added instructions appeared in [*VIPER* issue 2](http://www.mattmik.com/files/viper/Volume1Issue02.pdf) in a letter to the editor from Peter K. Morrison that describes the operation of the emulator.
 (The same issue has another analysis of the emulator code, with flowcharts!)

-Morrison's letter correctly describes the operation of the SHR and SHL instructions: the value from the source register, VX, is shifted and the result is placed in the target register (`VX = VY<<1` or `VX = VY>>1`).
+Morrison's letter correctly describes the operation of the SHR and SHL instructions: the value from the source register, V*s*, is shifted and the result is placed in the target register V*t* (`Vt = Vs<<1` and `Vt = Vs>>1`).

-Somehow this became lost over time and an incorrect interpretation has propogated online which assumes that the value was shifted in-place (`VY = VY<<1` etc).
+Somehow this became lost over time and an incorrect interpretation has propogated online which assumes that the value was shifted in-place (`Vt = Vt<<1` etc).
-This may have been because most programs that used the instructions *intended* for the shift to happen in-place, so they coded the same register number for VX and VY.
+This may have been because most programs that used the instructions *intended* for the shift to happen in-place, so they coded the same register number for V*t* and V*s*.
 At least two of the emulators I've looked at have this incorrect implementation.
 And CowGod's influential CHIP-8 Technical Reference also has it wrong.